TOP THINGS TO DO IN MELBOURNE

 Wander through the bustling Meat, Fish and Dairy Halls, where you can pick up artisan cheeses, dressed meats and takeaway food, or discover the seemingly endless array of seasonal fruit and vegetables showcasing the best of Australian produce.

-Explore the Market's historic sheds to grab a bargain or find a Melbourne-made treasure amongst clothing, jewellery, handcrafts, homewares and souvenirs.
+Explore the Market's historic sheds to grab a bargain or find a Melbourne-made treasure amongst clothing, jewelry, handcrafts, homewares and souvenirs.

 The market is open five days a week, with Sunday taking on a carnival atmosphere as entertainers delight the crowds.
 Guided tours highlight the market’s food, heritage, culture, shopping and history.